-Let me get this straight, I am not paid to say the below, I am only talking about my experience after trying a lot of different baking products.
-You can only achieve neat, visually appealing, even colour tart crust by using professional baking equipment.
+You can achieve neat, visually appealing tart crust by using professional baking equipment.
 Luckily these are available to purchase on Amazon not just for professionals but also for home bakers.
-If you want to make beautiful, patisserie style looking tarts it’s worth to invest into a perforated baking mat, a couple of perforated tart rings and a silicon mat.
-They are not the cheapest and I was really wondering about buying them however they have changed my tart game forever!
-Best investment ever.
+If you want to make beautiful, patisserie style tarts it’s worth to invest into a perforated baking mat, a couple of perforated tart rings and a silicon mat.

-I recommend using 2 Silicone baking mat for rolling the dough out in between them.
+I recommend using 2 Silicone baking mat for rolling the pastry dough out in between them.
 The recipe is designed in a way that you do not need to add extra flour while rolling the dough however it might stick to your kitchen counter so use silicone baking mat.
 It’s also possible to use 2 sheets parchment paper however the silicone mat provides a much neater, smooth surface.
 It can be washed and then used all the time so overall worth the investment.
 I am using the “Amazon basics” cheapest version so no need to buy anything expensive, find it here: Silicone baking mat

 While rolling, start from the center of the disc and work your way out in all directions.
 Again remember, temperature is very important.
 If the dough is too cold, you won´t be able to roll it out.
 If too warm, it will be difficult to handle and will even stick to the silicone baking mat.